 The investigator who receives a complaint or request for informal resolution will attempt to resolve concerns by informal or collegial processes, including mediation if the complaining party seeks such assistance.
-To request resolution via informal means, individuals must (1) contact the Rend Lake College Police Department or Vice President of Student Services within 60 days following the last occurrence of the behavior or incident of discrimination that is the subject of the informal resolution, and (2) complete a Complaint Form.
+To request resolution via informal means, individuals must (1) contact the Rend Lake College Police Department or Associate Vice President of Academic and Student Services within 60 days following the last occurrence of the behavior or incident of discrimination that is the subject of the informal resolution, and (2) complete a Complaint Form.
 This form is available on the RLC website at www.rlc.edu and at the RLC Student Services Office and the RLC Police Department Office.
 The Complaint Form must provide details sufficient to inform the investigator about the behavior or incident of discrimination.
 The investigator will review the request for resolution and determine if the matter is appropriate for informal resolution and whether the allegations set forth in the request form, if substantiated, would constitute a violation of this policy.
 If not, the investigator will make a referral to an appropriate office.

 If the individual declines to complete the Complaint Form, the investigator will either (1) close the matter; or (2) invoke the formal investigation process below if the alleged or suspected misconduct would constitute prohibited discrimination, harassment, or retaliation in violation of this policy.

 If the investigator determines that the allegations are sufficient to establish a claim of discrimination, harassment, or retaliation, he/she shall initiate the informal resolution process.
 The investigator will attempt to achieve a mutually acceptable resolution within 15 days from the receipt of the Complaint Form.
 Any party may pursue a formal investigation if he or she is dissatisfied with a proposed informal resolution.